-In this occasional series, PR looks at companies, organizations, and individuals doing groundbreaking work that aims to help pain patients “live more, hurt less.”
+In this occasional series, PR looks at companies, organizations, and individuals doing groundbreaking work that aims to help pain patients live more and hurt less.

 BloombergBusinessWeek recently reported that shares of specialty drugmaker AcelRx Pharmaceuticals had hit an all-time high once Wall Street heard that the company was on track in its development of a new method for delivering the painkiller sufentanil citrate.
 A large number of post-surgical patients may be helped by AcelRx’s proprietary NanoTab system, which should be under consideration for approval by the Food and Drug Administration later this year.
 According to MedlinePlus, part of the National Institutes of Health, more than 15 million Americans have surgery every year.
 It probably goes without say that many, if not post, experience big-time post-operative pain.
 One 2003 study reported that 86 percent of post-op patients had moderate, severe, or extreme pain, much of it experienced after they had gone home from the hospital.

 AcelRx’s website states that with NanoTab, patients take a tiny pill under the tongue for acute and “breakthrough” pain (which occurs for short periods and is not controlled by a patient’s normal medications).
 Currently, the active ingredient in NanoTab sufentanil, an opioid analgesic is administered post-surgically via an IV or epidural, according to MedlinePlus.